Happy New Years! It's hard to believe that it's 2019 already.

 The ThoroughCare team was excited to attend the 2018 Spring conference of the National Association of Rural Health Clinics (NARHC) in San Antonio Texas.
 The conference represented over 400 participants from Rural Health Clinics across the United States.

+Note: This article was originally written in January of 2018.
+It has been updated on January 3, 2019 for the new 2019 Medicare Deductible.
 With the start of a new year, practices are ramping up their CCM programs.
 Patients are still working towards their "New Years Resolutions" of being healthier.
 Plus, with an increase of "sick visits" during these winter months, it's the perfect time to promote Annual Wellness Visits and Chronic Care Management (CCM).

 When Medicare began the CCM (Chronic Care Management) program in 2015, practices everywhere benefited from profitable new incentives for managing their chronic Medicare patients.